 The Boole Library is a vital resource students.
 The library can be a very daunting place for those who are new to it, and to counter any apprehension the staff run orientation sessions to help new students familiarise themselves.
 It is highly advisable for all new students to avail of a library tour and to familiarise themselves as to where their programme material is located.
 An early understanding of the library procedures and facilities will greatly assist all research and learning.
 Find all the library essentials here.

+Virginia Conrick is the Business and Law Liaison Librarian.
 The Library databases relevant to Business students are accessible online and can be accessed via a subject search.

 Here are some key things to remember about the library: